briantweed/asset-builder/README.md

 This asset builder uses Gulp 4.0.
 Make sure you have the necessary versions of Node.js and NPM installed.

+Clone or download this repositiory locally to a new folder.

 Run `npm install`

 In the `.env` file, set you project variables.
 Below are the default settings: